gulfofmaine/NERACOOS_CPR_DATA/Full_Timeseries_Workup/README.md

 combine the “eyecount” and “traverse” data into one zooplankton abundance dataset.

-In general there is very little overlap where a taxa would be “double-counted”, making this step a simple append.
+In general there is very little overlap where a taxon would be “double-counted”, making this step a simple append.
 As a check against instances where there may be abundance data at both scales, I rename the columns before joining them to preserve the source scale.
 Then I can